sanger-cellular-informatics/Targeton-Designer/README.md

 \
 \
 \
-Following are the file formats that are generated by deprecated tools and commands.
-You can refer [Deprecated tools and commands](#5-deprecated-tools-and-commands) section for more details.
+The following are the file formats that are generated by deprecated tools and commands.
+You can refer to the [Deprecated tools and commands](#5-deprecated-tools-and-commands) section for more details.

 ### 3.6 Slicer Input BED File
 A BED file containing the regions you wish to slice across.

 The chromosome column data must match your reference fasta file IDs.
 If your reference had >chr1 then you must call chromosome 1 'chr1' in this column and vice-versa.

 Note: BED effectively are applied tsv files so use tabs to separate the values.
-Headers are optional in BED file and can be a cause of issues if they aren't perfect.
+Headers are optional in the BED file and can be a cause of issues if they aren't perfect.
 Strand is required for the slicer to ensure sequences are output in the correct orientation.
 Score isn't used but the field must be present for the file format to be read correctly.

 | chrom | chromStart | chromEnd | name                 | score | strand |
 |-------|------------|----------|----------------------|-------|--------|